norsklovtidend/norsk-lovtidend/README.md

 > shell where no other virtual environment is active (or manually unset
 > `VIRTUAL_ENV`).

+## CLI switches at a glance

+- `--max-pages` / `--limit` bound pagination and total downloads; defaults are unlimited.
+- `--start-year` / `--end-year` constrain the year range; the scraper walks years sequentially from 1982.
+- `--offset` or `--start-url` jump to a specific listing page; `--base-url` overrides the register host for advanced use.
+- `--overwrite` re-downloads XML that already exists; `--output` changes the target folder (default `data/xml`).
+- `--checkpoint-file` relocates progress files; `--no-resume` ignores checkpoints and starts fresh.

 ## Checkpoints and resume

 - Progress is automatically stored in `data/lovtidend_checkpoint.json`, and the